DV

 Strategy & risk

-QQQ tracks Nasdaq-100 Index with a growth approach, while YMAX tracks Basket (Yieldmax ETFs) using a covered call strategy.
+QQQ tracks Nasdaq-100 Index with a growth approach, while YMAX tracks Basket (Yieldmax ETFs) with a covered call approach.
+Beta is 1.23 for QQQ and 1.5515 for YMAX, indicating QQQ is less volatile relative to the market.

 Fund details